xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Install

-The full details of installing the **xPack Arm Embeddded GCC** on various platforms are presented in the separate
+The full details of installing the **xPack Arm Embedded GCC** on various platforms are presented in the separate
 [Install]({% raw %}{{ site.baseurl }}{% endraw %}/arm-none-eabi-gcc/install/) page.

 ### Easy install

-The easiest way to install Arm Embeddded GCC is with [`xpm`]({% raw %}{{ site.baseurl }}{% endraw %}/xpm/) by using the **binary xPack**, available as [`@xpack-dev-tools/arm-none-eabi-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/arm-none-eabi-gcc)
+The easiest way to install Arm Embedded GCC is with [`xpm`]({% raw %}{{ site.baseurl }}{% endraw %}/xpm/) by using the **binary xPack**, available as [`@xpack-dev-tools/arm-none-eabi-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/arm-none-eabi-gcc)